trilioData/tvk-plugins/docs/cleanup/README.md

 # TVK Cleanup Plugin

-**tvk-cleanup** is a kubectl plugin which cleans up Triliovaultfor Kubernetes application, Custom reources and CRDs in a Kubernetes cluster.
+**tvk-cleanup** is a kubectl plugin which cleans up Triliovaultfor Kubernetes application, Helm charts, Custom reources and CRDs in a Kubernetes cluster.

 ## Pre-requisites: